jundalisay/sp/content/en/research/berkeley/knowledge/part-093.md

 ---
-title: "Benham, William"
+title: "The Idea of Time"
 weight: 7
-description: "William G. Benham was an American palmist published in 1900."
+description: "Impious and profane Persons readily fall in with those Systems which favour their Inclinations."
-image: "/covers/reading.png"
+image: "/covers/know.jpg"
 contributors: ['Berkeley']
 ---

-93. That impious and profane Persons should readily fall in with those Systems which favour their Inclinations, by deriding immaterial Substance, and supposing the Soul to be divisible and subject to Corruption as the Body; which exclude all Freedom, Intelligence, and Design from the Formation of Things, and instead thereof make a self-existent, stupid, unthinking Substance the Root and Origin of all Beings.
+93. Impious and profane Persons readily fall in with those Systems which favour their Inclinations.

+They do this by deriding immaterial Substance, and supposing the Soul to be divisible and subject to Corruption as the Body.

+This excludes all Freedom, Intelligence, and Design from the Formation of Things, and instead thereof make a self-existent, stupid, unthinking Substance the Root and Origin of all Beings.
 That they should hearken to those who deny a Providence, or Inspection of a superior Mind over the Affairs of the World, attributing the whole Series of Events either to blind Chance or fatal Necessity, arising from the Impulse of one Body on another.

 All this is very natural.
 And on the other hand, when Men of better Principles observe the Enemies of Religion lay so great a Stress on unthinking